@svelte-put/shortcut

 action is attached to.
 For example, if you use the action on svelte:window

-, and trigger a matching shortcut from an <input>
+, when a shortcut is triggered from an <input>

 element, calling stopPropagation